automationhacks/automationhacks.github.io/_posts/2021-06-08-10-years-of-software-testing-automation.md

 - My colleagues were all seasoned automation engineers with 10+ years of experience and I learned so much from their existing knowledge
 - I was challenged on an individual level to build framework components and utilities daily
+- I saw as well as contributed to building this team and its culture from the ground up with support and help from other senior engineers

 I really learned a lot from this experience

 ### Building API automation frameworks with scratch

-We liked to call ourselves the `Jedi` team, (a name i proposed driven from my fondness for Star Wars trilogy) and we augmented a largely manual QE team in USA by building automation tools and frameworks
+We liked to call ourselves the `Jedi` team, (a name i proposed driven from my fondness for [Star Wars universe](https://en.wikipedia.org/wiki/Star_Wars)) and we augmented a largely manual QE team in USA by building automation tools and frameworks

 #### Pairwise testing

-I got a chance to contribute to building a framework that used **Microsoft PICT** tool for generating pairwise test combinations to test **SSRS (SQL Server Reporting Services) analytics reports** and performed XML comparisons against a set baseline.
+I got a chance to contribute to building a framework that used [**Microsoft PICT**](https://github.com/microsoft/pict) tool for generating pairwise test combinations to test **SSRS (SQL Server Reporting Services) analytics reports** and performed XML comparisons against a set baseline.

 This solution also stored these test results in SQL Server database and had an in house dashboard to present these test results using Jenkins for CI.